Rudolfisky/FixU-presure-cook-challenge/README.md

 # Concept
 We want create a product that can help people use less energy when they shower.
 In order to help them we want to make a smart shower that will automatically lower the water temperature after showering for a set amount of time (like 5min) till the water being used is no longer heated.

-this system will not only motivate people to shower less, or use less energy by using non heated water.
+this system will either motivate people to shower less, but also use less energy by using non heated water.